How do Mushrooms Support the Immune System?

 Key Compounds in Mushrooms: Polysaccharides and Beta-glucan

-It is here in the gut-associated lymphatic tissue (GALT) that the beta-glucans andmetabolites bind to pattern-recognition receptors (PRR) on key immune cells like macrophages and dendritic cells.
-Beta-glucans are recognized by the immune system as “non-self molecules,” acting as pathogen-associated molecular patterns (PAMPs),which stimulate innate and adaptive immune responses.17
+Here in the gut-associated lymphatic tissue (GALT), the beta-glucans and metabolites bind to pattern-recognition receptors (PRR) on key immune cells like macrophages and dendritic cells.
+Beta-glucans are recognized by the immune defense system as “non-self molecules,” acting as pathogen-associated molecular patterns (PAMPs), which stimulate innate and adaptive immune responses.[17]

-Well-researched mushroom varieties that can help to boost the innate and adaptive immune systems include Reishi, Turkey Tail, Chaga, Shiitake, Cordyceps, and Maitake.
-Consume these fungi as part of a healthy, well-balanced diet, or through a high-quality mushroom supplement that is free from added fillers, and other by-products from the growing process.
+Well-researched mushroom varieties that can help boost the innate and adaptive immune systems include Reishi, Turkey Tail, Chaga, Shiitake, Cordyceps, and Maitake (Grifola frondosa).
+Consume these fungi as part of a healthy, well-balanced diet or through a high-quality mushroom supplement that is free from added fillers and other by-products from the growing process.

 Mushrooms for Immune Support for aging